Introduction

 6. Voice-Activated and Touchless Medical Devices

-Touchless technology and voice-activated systems are making home healthcare more accessible, especially for elderly and disabled individuals.
+Touchless and voice-controlled technologies are improving accessibility and hygiene, especially for seniors and disabled individuals.

 Examples include: